POTTSTOWN AREA AMATEUR RADIO CLUB

 In the world of amateur radio, planned transmitter hunts are known as fox hunts, bunny hunts, and radio sport.
 We combine radio direction finding with a fun group challenge.
 Learn more here: wikipedia.org/wiki/Transmitter_hunting

-PAARC begins our fox hunts at the Pottsgrove Middle School on 1351 N. Hanover St., Pottstown 19464 N 40 deg., 16.27 min, W 75 deg.
+LOCATION: PAARC fox hunts begin at the upper parking lot of the Pottsgrove Middle School on 1351 N. Hanover St., Pottstown 19464 N 40 deg., 16.27 min, W 75 deg.
 38.15 min.

 Read an article by Glenn, AB3TQ-SK on his first PAARC foxhunt here: First-PAARC-Foxhunt-by-AB3TQ.pdf